-On November 24, 2016, Transportation announced that it received an option order for 40 OMNEO Premium double deck electrical multiple units from Société nationale des chemins de fer français ("SNCF") on behalf of the Normandy region.
-This order was valued at €585 million (then \$620 million) and is part of the contract signed in 2010 with SNCF to provide up to 860 double deck trains to the French regions.
-Bombardier understands that Normandy region plans to roll out these new premium trains at the end of 2019.
+On November 24, 2016, Transportation announced that it received an option order for 40 OMNEO Premium double deck electrical multiple units from the Société nationale des chemins de fer français ("SNCF") on behalf of the Normandy region.
+This order was valued at €585 million (then \$620 million) and is part of the contract signed in 2010 with the SNCF to provide up to 860 double deck trains to the French regions.
+Bombardier understands that the Normandy region plans to roll out these new premium trains at the end of 2019.

-On December 21, 2016, Bombardier announced that it redeemed all of its 7.50% Senior Notes due 2018 and 5.50% Senior Notes due 2018, in each case as set forth in the notices of redemption issued on November 21, 2016.
+On December 21, 2016, Bombardier announced that it redeemed all of its 7.50% Senior Notes due 2018 and 5.50% Senior Notes due 2018.

-On December 29, 2016, Transportation and the Austrian Federal Railways ("ÖBB") announced that they signed a framework agreement covering the delivery of up to 300 Bombardier TALENT3 trains.
-The total amount of the framework contract was valued at a list price of €1.8 billion (then \$1.9 billion) and it gives ÖBB the opportunity to make several call-offs for trainsets used for regional and suburban rail transport.
+On December 29, 2016, Transportation and the Austrian Federal Railways announced that they signed a framework agreement covering the delivery of up to 300 Bombardier TALENT 3 trains.
+The total amount of the framework contract was valued at a list price of €1.8 billion (then \$1.9 billion).

-On January 25, 2017, Bombardier announced that Nico Buchholz was appointed as Senior Vice President, Strategic Initiatives and that Dimitrios (Jim) Vounassis will assume the Chief Procurement Officer responsibilities in addition to continuing to lead the Corporation's operations transformation as Bombardier's Chief Transformation and Procurement Officer.
+On January 25, 2017, Bombardier announced that Nico Buchholz was appointed as Senior Vice President, Strategic Initiatives and that Dimitrios (Jim) Vounassis would assume the Chief Procurement Officer responsibilities in addition to continuing to lead the Corporation's operations transformation as Bombardier's Chief Transformation and Procurement Officer.